embree/embree-renderer/README.txt

 --- Compiling Embree on Windows ---

+For compilation under Windows you first have to install the Embree ray tracing kernels from embree.github.git.
+Follow the install instructions in the README.txt to install Embree.
+After installation you have to set the EMBREE_INSTALL_DIR environment variable to the main folder of Embree.

-For compilation under Windows use the Visual Studio 2008 solution files.
+Use the Visual Studio 2008 solution file to compile the Embree Example Renderer.
 Inside Visual Studio you can switch between the Microsoft Compiler and the Intel Compiler by right clicking on the solution and then selecting the compiler.
 The project compiles with both compilers in 32 bit and 64 bit mode.
 We recommend using 64 bit mode and the Intel Compiler for best performance.

 By default, the solution file requires ISPC to be installed properly (see below).
 For compiling the solution without ISPC, simply delete